rustprooflabs/pgosm-flex/docs/src/routing-4.md

 This procedure was created as part of the migration to pgRouting 4.0, see [#408](https://github.com/rustprooflabs/pgosm-flex/pull/408) for notes about this.

-The procedure focuses on the most common use cases of routing with the `osm.road_line` layer.

 ## Timing for data preparation